 One of the most common workplaces for workplace injuries are construction sites.
 Being a construction worker can be very dangerous as there are a huge amount of injuries that can occur when working around heavy debris, large equipment, and tall heights.
 Thousands of construction workers are injured or killed every year in the United States, and many of these injuries could have been avoided if the proper safety standards were followed.

 Common OSHA Violations

-There are common OSHA violations that happen every year.
-It can be easy for construction employers to fail to minimize the risk of injury due to forgetfulness, laziness or budget concerns.
+There are a number of common OSHA violations that occur on worksites.
+Construction employers fail to reduce the risk of injuries for a number of reasons, including laziness, forgetfulness, and budget concerns.
 OSHA found that the following “fatal four” causes of worker deaths could have been prevented:

 - Falls – Construction employers have a duty to provide safeguards in areas where workers are at a risk for falling more than six feet.

-- Struck by an object – Workers on a construction site must wear certain protective gear to protect themselves from falling objects.
-Employers may have a duty to provide this protective equipment to workers.
+- Struck by an object – Workers on a construction site must wear certain protective gear, like hardhats, to protect themselves from falling objects.
+Employers generally have a duty to provide this protective equipment to their workers.